scikit-hep/awkward/docs-sphinx/reference/ak.types.UnknownType.rst

 ak.types.UnknownType
 --------------------

-The type of a :doc:`ak.layout.EmptyArray`.
+The type of a :class:`ak.layout.EmptyArray`.

 Types can be unknown if created with an :class:`ak.ArrayBuilder` and no instances are encountered to resolve the type.